-The rapid evolution of high-throughput sequencing technologies empowers us to collect high dimensional genomics data on huge numbers of patients, enabling the discovery of novel biomarker, mechanisms of action and drug targets.
+The rapid evolution of high-throughput sequencing technologies empowers us to collect high dimensional genomics data on huge numbers of patients, enabling the discovery of novel biomarkers, mechanisms of action and drug targets.

-The study of genomics lies at the crux of science and medicine, offering us an opportunity to fundamentally change the way we address patient stratification, drug development, as well as implement target identification and validation practices.
+The study of genomics lies at the crux of science and medicine, offering us an opportunity to fundamentally change the way we address patient stratification and drug development, and how we implement target identification and validation practices.

 Whole genome sequencing provides a valuable tool for the future of personalized medicine to help pinpoint functional variants from association studies with phenotypic data and better understand how genomics influence phenotypes to inform drug development decision-making.
 Through strategic collaborations and rigorous analysis, we are developing comprehensive data sets to ensure we understand and can help patients of all backgrounds.